 For tracking challenges (keeping count of objects):

-• Arrange items in organised patterns (lines, circles) before counting
+• Put things in organised patterns (lines, circles) and count

 • Model placing a finger on each item while counting aloud